dwyfrequency/Fullstack-Academy-Notes/core-topics/express/express.md

 - Get query parameters from client `app.use(express.urlencoded({ extended: false }));` - parses url-encoded bodies `app.use(express.json());` - parses json bodies
+  ^ Now, every request body will be transformed into a body object and attached to the req object.
+So we can access body variables like req.body.name and req.body.content.
+Easy!

 ## Logging